THE SERIAL ENTREPRENEUR WHO…

 TAKE PART IN ETHICAL PROPERTY MANAGEMENT

-Short-term leasing
+Short-term leasing fueling the economy

 STAGING